 Say what you want about the current state of UC athletics, but I think you’d have a very tough case arguing that things haven’t improved dramatically in the last three years.

 So why are so few Bearcats raving about all that Bohn has done in Cincinnati?

 I think the answer is both simple and understandable.
 Not only is the school still languishing in the American Athletic Conference — a situation that, in hindsight, appears to have been well beyond Mike Bohn’s control — but the optics of the Bohn tenure have rarely been pretty.

 First, Bohn took over UC at a tumultuous time.
 The fan base was in a panic about the conference situation, and the end of Bohn’s tenure in Colorado made many feel unease, especially considering outgoing AD Whit Babcock was viewed favorably at the time.

 Once the Bohn tenure got underway, things often looked messy and out of control.

 Then there was the downfall of the Tuberville tenure.
 Bohn didn’t hire Tommy, and he ended up pulling the plug at the right time.
-But for a while there in the middle, things looked pretty bad.
-Word of a contract re-negotiation got out at a really poor time, and the fan base smashed the panic button halfway through the 2016 season.
-In the end, the contract restructuring seemed to work in UC’s favor, Tuberville was removed when he needed to be, and even an “underwhelming” replacement hire has been a huge success so far.
+But for a while there in the middle, things looked ugly.
+Word of a contract re-negotiation got out at a bad time, and the fan base smashed the panic button halfway through the 2016 season.
+In the end, the contract restructuring seemed to work in UC’s favor, the Tuberville era ended when it needed to, and even an “underwhelming” replacement hire has been an enormous success so far.